 Approximately three out of every four African-American children under the age of six live in poverty in Cincinnati.
-Nearly half of all children citywide live in families whose household incomes are below the federal poverty line.
-Cincinnati, like many cities and towns throughout the region, has long struggled to lift its children and families out of these difficult social and economic conditions.
-Too often, efforts designed to improve outcomes in low-income communities fail to fully appreciate the complex, wide-ranging circumstances that contribute to and exacerbate family hardship.
-To be successful, we must develop and implement an approach to service delivery that is narrowly tailored to specific child and family needs.
+Nearly half of all children citywide live in families whose household income is below the federal poverty line.
+Cincinnati, like many cities and towns throughout the region, has long struggled to lift its most vulnerable children and families out of these difficult social and economic conditions.
+Too often, efforts designed to improve outcomes in low-income communities fail to appreciate the complex, wide-ranging circumstances that contribute to and exacerbate family hardship.
+In certain instances, our highest-need children and families require more consistent, intensive support to overcome persistent challenges and achieve their long-term goals and aspirations.

 What We Do